Seundede/Virtual-financial-website/README.md

 BANKING WEBSITE

-This is a website  built for a financial institution.
-It was constructed with create-react-app - featuring  Hooks, Router, react icons and  styled components.
+Naira is a financial website made to promote  virtual banking with unlimited transcations and zero fee charge.
+It was built with create-react-app - featuring  Hooks, Router, react icons and  styled components.

 DEMO